uwerat/vnc-eglfs/README.md

     For other platforms - like xcb or wayland - good solutions for mirroring a desktop are available.

+The code might work with all Qt versions >= 5.6.

 # Project Status

-The current status of the implementation was tested for Qt >= 5.12 with remote connections to an application running on EGLFS and XCB.
+The current status of the implementation was tested with remote connections to an application running on EGLFS and XCB.

 Numbers depend on the capabilities of the devices and the size/content of the window,